 This code is intended to provide clear expectations on how members, trainees, professionals and other representatives of the RCOG ('the College') conduct themselves.

-All members and trainees will be expected to work in accordance with the Nolan principles of public life (reference 1 below) which are selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
+All members and trainees will be expected to work in accordance with the Nolan Principles of Public Life (Ref 1) which are: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.

 This Code of Conduct was developed for the College Council, approved by the Board of Trustees.

-1. The Aim, Objectives and Values of the RCOG
+The Aim, Objectives and Values of the College

 Our Aim is to set standards to improve women’s health and the clinical practice of obstetrics and gynaecology in the British Isles and across the world.